-6. Disinfection
+Disinfection

-- When using disinfectant products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - A disinfectant should be used for reusable medical devices or care equipment that has been in contact with non-intact skin, mucous membranes, body fluids or a patient with a confirmed or suspected infection. - Disinfectants can be in the form of a wipe, e.g. Azo wipes, or as chlorine releasing tablets or liquids, such as Haztabs, Presept. - Some disinfectant products are '2 in 1', which contain both a detergent and a disinfectant, e.g. Clinell Universal Wipes, Chlor-Clean tablets. - A disinfectant will not be effective if contamination with organic matter (dirt, debris, blood, vomit, faeces, etc.) and/or microorganisms, such as bacteria and viruses, is present.
+- When using disinfectant products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - A disinfectant should be used for reusable medical devices or care equipment that has been in contact with non-intact skin, mucous membranes, body fluids or a patient with a confirmed or suspected infection. - Disinfectants can be in the form of a wipe or as chlorine releasing tablets or liquids or equivalent product. - Some disinfectant products are '2 in 1', which contain both a detergent and a disinfectant. - When disinfecting, wipe top to bottom, clean to dirty.
+Large and flat surfaces should be wiped using an 'S' shaped pattern, starting at the point furthest away, overlapping slightly, but taking care not to go over the same area twice.
+This reduces the amount of microorganisms, such as bacteria and viruses, that may be transferred from a dirty area to a clean area. - A disinfectant will not be effective if contamination with organic matter (dirt, debris, blood, vomit, faeces, etc.) and/or microorganisms, such as bacteria and viruses, is present.
 Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, reusable medical devices or care equipment should be cleaned before a disinfectant is used. - Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage plastic surfaces of medical devices and care equipment if they are not compatible with the surface material. - At minimum, the disinfectant product should be bactericidal and virucidal.
-Sporocidal disinfectants should be used when a patient is confirmed or suspected to have diarrhoea due to Clostridioides difficile, refer to the 'Clostridioides difficile Policy for General Practice' for further information. - When disinfecting reusable medical devices or care equipment, always follow the manufacturer's instructions, some items will have specific instructions which should be followed, e.g. Propulse machine, spirometry devices.
+Sporicidal disinfectants should be used when a patient is confirmed or suspected to have diarrhoea due to Clostridioides difficile, refer to the 'Clostridioides difficile Policy for General Practice' for further information. - When disinfecting reusable medical devices or care equipment, always follow the manufacturer's instructions for the correct application and contact time, some items will have specific instructions which should be followed, e.g. Propulse machine, spirometry devices. - A disinfectant should be used for care equipment: